ptrckqn/shadibeshai-website/src/pages/lab.md

         below) has been published in many highly esteemed, peer-reviewed journals (e.g., Clinical Psychology Review; Mindfulness; Behavior Therapy). "
-    - title: Fereshteh Mehrabi
-      sub: Postdoctoral Fellow
-      image: /uploads/img_0792.jpg
-      body: Fereshteh is a postdoctoral fellow at the University of Regina.
-She is currently completing her Ph.D. degree in public health and health policy at the University of Montreal.
-Her research has focused on the impact of social isolation and loneliness on physical, mental, and cognitive health outcomes, particularly among frail older adults, and how cohort trends and social change affect later-life health profiles.
-She has expertise in the quantitative analysis of longitudinal data, including latent growth trajectories.
-As a postdoctoral fellow, she will be involved in research focused on improving the mental well-being of Indigenous communities through mindfulness-based interventions.
     - title: Matea Gerbeza
       sub: Lab Coordinator
       body: Matea completed her Honours (2022-23) under Dr. Beshai's supervision.
 She